MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Unlock-CMObject.md

 ```

 ### -InputObject

-Specifies an array of Configuration Manager objects output from another cmdlet.
+Specify an array of Configuration Manager objects that are output from another cmdlet.
+For example, to get an application object, use the [Get-CMApplication](Get-CMApplication.md) cmdlet.

+For a list of objects that are SEDO-enabled, see [Configuration Manager SEDO](/mem/configmgr/develop/core/understand/sedo).

 ```yaml
 Type: IResultObject[]